Pattern Matching - C# Guide

 executed.
 Code execution can't "fall through" from one case expression

-to the next; the syntax of the case
+to the next; the syntax of the case statement requires that each case

-end with a break
+end with a break, return, or goto.

 [!NOTE] The

-statements to jump to another label are valid only for the constant pattern (the classic switch statement).
+gotostatements to jump to another label are valid only for the constant pattern (the classic switch statement).

-There are important new rules governing the switch
+There are important new rules governing the switch statement.
+The restrictions

-on the type of the variable in the switch
+on the type of the variable in the switch expression have been removed.

-in this example, may be used.
+Any type, such as object in this example, may be used.
 The case expressions

 are no longer limited to constant values.
 Removing that limitation means

-sections may change a program's behavior.
+that reordering switch sections may change a program's behavior.

 When limited to constant values, no more than one case

-label could match the value of the switch
+label could match the value of the switch expression.
+Combine that with the

-section must not fall through to the next section, and
+rule that every switch section must not fall through to the next section, and

 it followed that the

-sections could be rearranged in any order without affecting behavior.
+switch sections could be rearranged in any order without affecting behavior.

-expressions, the order of each section
+Now, with more generalized switch expressions, the order of each section

-expressions are evaluated in textual order.
+matters.
+The switch expressions are evaluated in textual order.
 Execution

-transfers to the first switch
+transfers to the first switch label that matches the switch expression.

-case will only be executed if no other
+The default case will only be executed if no other

 case labels match.
-The default
+The default case is evaluated last, regardless

 of its textual order.
-If there's no default
+If there's no default case, and none of the

-statements match, execution continues at the statement
+other case statements match, execution continues at the statement

-statement.
-None of the case
+following the switch statement.
+None of the case labels code is

 executed.